cathyfu1215/EbbinTasks/README.md

 5. Cathy reviews daily and marks progress
 6. A week later, she adds: "Arrays Practice"
 7. The system rebalances the upcoming schedule and adapts priority queue
+8. Cathy also has other tasks like "Build Side Projects" and "Mock Interviews" under her profile

 ---